alianza/portfolio-v2/content/projects/2021-05-21_botenloods.md

 type: Professional
 thumbnail: /assets/botenloods.webp
-description: As a part-time job and service to my neighbouring shipyard I took management over their website which was at the time of accusation not working correctly.
+description: As a part-time job and service to my neighbouring shipyard I took management over their website which was at the time of acquisition not working correctly.
 ---
 # Botenloods - Part-time Job